sportsrecruits/vite-plugin-s3/readme.md

 This plugin will upload all built assets to s3.

-This package was heavily inspired by [this existing package](https://www.npmjs.com/package/webpack-s3-plugin) and also [Laravel vapor's asset deployment](https://docs.vapor.build/1.0/projects/deployments.html#assets).
+This package was heavily inspired by [webpack-s3-plugin](https://www.npmjs.com/package/webpack-s3-plugin) and also [Laravel vapor's asset deployment](https://docs.vapor.build/1.0/projects/deployments.html#assets).

 ### Install Instructions